You know, we're always trying to help here on the EIP network.

 If you'd like more information, you can contact me.

-Uh her name is Sherry.
+Her name is Sherry.

 It's just the exact opposite.

-I have been my gut has been wrenching for this woman, Elise, after I saw the sorry, I listened to her in agony over having her pet taken out of the house here going into Memorial Day weekend.
+I have been, my gut has been wrenching for this woman, Elise, after I saw the sorry, I listened to her in agony over having her pet taken out of the house here going into Memorial Day weekend.

 Unbelievable.

-You're uh next on the EIB network.
+Wendy in Bozier City, Louisiana, you're next on the EIB network.

 Hi.

-Uh and I I can't I can't understand.
+And I can't understand.

-I mean, I can't even uh it's the law.
+I mean, I can't even fathom.

-Who fingered this woman and her monkey?
+But there's an unanswered question: who fingered this woman and her monkey?

 Somebody had to call the animal control people.